-67% of shoppers are ready to shop exclusively online
+Study: shoppers are ready to shop exclusively online

 The majority of shoppers are ready to shop exclusively online, according to the results of digital marketing agency Adtaxi’s 2018 Online Shopping and Technology Trends Survey.
-The survey took a look at the shopping habits, preferences, and behaviors of American shoppers and found that 67% of respondents said they were ready to shop exclusively online.
+The survey took a look at the shopping habits, preferences, and behaviors of American shoppers and found that a significant number respondents said they were ready to shop exclusively online.

 Additionally, the survey found that 66% of customers make an online purchase at least once a month, while 52% said they make the majority of their purchases online.
 Twenty-seven percent of respondents own a smart assistant such as Google Home or Amazon’s Alexa, and 24% of them have used that device to make a purchase, but 64% said they were concerned about that smart device threatening their privacy.

-Note: Update: An earlier version of this story stated that 67% of the survey’s respondents said they were ready to shop exclusively online.
-The survey makers have since clarified that “10% of Online Shoppers Have Already Tried AR—With 67% of Them Ready to Shop Exclusively Online,” with the 67% number applying specifically to the 10% of shoppers that have tried AI, not the survey as a whole.